Waser2004/MCPClient-base/README.md

-# artisan-take-home-chatbot
+# eko-chatbot

-Chatbot widget built with React, TypeScript, Python, and FastAPI.
-Supports message send, edit, and delete functionality.
+Eko Chatbot is a customizable customer support chatbot widget built with React, TypeScript, Python, and FastAPI.
+Designed to help businesses automate responses to common inquiries, Eko enables efficient customer interactions without the need for AI models.
+Eko’s fuzzy logic technology matches user questions to the best answers from a predefined knowledge base, making setup simple and cost-effective.

 ## Prerequisites